openresty/replace-filter-nginx-module/README.markdown

 Description
 ===========

-This Nginx output filter module tries to do regular expression substitions in a non-buffered manner wherever possible.
+This Nginx output filter module tries to do regular expression substitutions in a non-buffered manner wherever possible.

 This module does *not* use traditional backtracking regular expression engines like PCRE, rather,